ChrisArnault/GraphX/README.md

                 withColumnRenamed("dst_id", "dst"). \
                 withColumn('id', monotonically_increasing_id())

-* Of course we also add an edge construction really limited with the distance between objects.
+* Of course we also improve the edge construction by considering the real distance between objects.

             df = all_edges.join(dst, ((all_edges.src_cell % batches) == batch) &
                                 (dst.dst_cell == all_edges.dst_cell) &